bbauska/Coursera-Bootstrap/README.md

     ([https://bitbucket.org](https://bitbucket.org/)) or GitHub
     ([https://github.com](https://github.com/)).

--   Then set up an online Git repository named **git-test**.
+-   Then set up an online Git repository named <b>git-test</b>.
 Note the URL of your online Git repository.
 Note that private repositories on GitHub requires a paid account, and is not available for free accounts.